lowcoder-org/lowcoder/docs/self-hosting/enterprise-edition.md

 ## Upgrade to Enterprise Edition

-If you have been using Openblocks Community Edition and want to upgrade to Enterprise Edition, follow the steps below to start Openblocks(EE) containers **based on your current data** stored in MongoDB.
+If you have been using Lowcoder Community Edition and want to upgrade to Enterprise Edition, follow the steps below to start Lowcoder(EE) containers **based on your current data** stored in MongoDB.

 {% hint style="info" %}
 Feel free to contact us at <mark style="color:blue;">fan@openblocks.dev</mark> or on [Discord](https://discord.com/invite/z5W2YHXdtt) when you encounter any problem.